 Regenerative medicine is defined as the process of replacing or “regenerating” human cells, tissues, or organs to restore or establish normal function.
 This growing area of medicine seeks to put the body’s own repair mechanisms to work healing damaged tissues and organs.

-At Orthopedic Associates of Long Island, our regenerative medicine specialists offer platelet-rich plasma (PRP), bone marrow aspirate (BMA) and adipose-derived stem cell (ADSM) treatments.
+At Orthopedic Associates of Long Island, our regenerative medicine specialists offer platelet-rich plasma (PRP), bone marrow aspirate (BMA) and adipose-derived stem cell (ADSC) treatments.

-These are some benefits of using orthobiologics/regenerative medicine for your orthopedic recovery.
-We find that these processes help your body:
+Some benefits of using orthobiologics/regenerative medicine for your orthopedic recovery include:

 - Heal injuries faster.